 - Cherokee High School - 2009

-We congratulate each of these schools, and look forward to their continued active participation at the state and national levels through NJASC and NASC!
+We congratulate each of these schools for achieving this national honor and recognition, and look forward to their continued active participation at the state and national levels through NJASC and NASC!

 The New Jersey Association of Student Councils (NJASC) is proud to participate in the “Raising Student Voice & Participation” (RSVP) program.
 This program enables a process to help encourage more students in your school to build a personal connection with the school community and to participate more effectively in service and learning inside and outside of the school.
 RSVP training requires the participation of the student council adviser (or other appropriate adviser) and at least two student leaders (sophomores or juniors).
 Because the RSVP process is intended to reach every student in your school, and because RSVP is a component of comprehensive reform initiatives sponsored by the National Association of Secondary School Principals (NASSP), please review the program with your principal.

 We attempt to provide a summary of the RSVP program and process below.
 If you have more general questions, please visit the RSVP web site at www.nasc.us/rsvp.

 “Engaged student councils can be a principal’s best ally.
 They can help push reforms that will benefit students; they can develop strategies in answer to student concerns that will help improve school climate.
 Let them be one of your partners.” - NASSP

 What is RSVP?

 - Student engagement program sponsored by the National Association of Secondary School Principals (NASSP) and the National Association of Student Councils (NASC).
 Visit www.nasc.us/rsvp for more information.

 - It is easily integrated into existing student council programs.
 Student council leaders plan and facilitate a series of summits that engage the student body in dialogues and assemble student action teams to carry out plans for resolving concerns identified in the summits.